suurjaak/Skyperious/README.md

 (`date:2012`, `date:2010..2013-06`).
 Search supports
 wildcards, exact phrases, grouping, excluding, and either-or queries.

-HTML export can download shared photos and embed them in the resulting HTML.
-This can be disabled in File -> Advanced Options -> SharedImageAutoDownload.
-As shared photos are kept on the web, Skyperious needs to ask for Skype account password on HTML export.
-The password is only used for retrieving the images, and is not retained.
-Image download is also supported in the command-line interface.

 In database comparison, you can scan one database for messages not found in the other, and merge all detected messages to the other database.
 Or you can browse and copy specific chats and contacts.